Efficient Nonlinear Multiscale Prediction for Unseen Polycrystalline Textures via Self-Supervised Microstructure Pretraining: Introduction

-Building upon this progress, the concept of a foundation model extends representation learning by leveraging large-scale pretraining on abundant data to extract transferable latent representations across diverse downstream tasks.
+The concept of a foundation model extends this line of work: large-scale pretraining on abundant data yields latent representations that transfer across diverse downstream tasks.
 In natural language processing, large language models such as BERT and GPT exemplify this paradigm by learning highly generalizable embeddings from massive text corpora~\cite{devlin2018bert,radford2019language}.
-Analogously, foundation models tailored to materials science have begun to emerge.
-For example, a masked autoencoder pretrained on synthetic two-dimensional composite microstructures has demonstrated strong versatility across downstream tasks~\cite{WEI2025114397}.
+Analogously, foundation models for materials science have begun to emerge.
+For example, a masked autoencoder pretrained on synthetic two-dimensional composite microstructures has been applied across several downstream tasks~\cite{WEI2025114397}, and large pretrained vision models have been fine-tuned for materials image analysis~\cite{cheng2026pore}.

 To efficiently predict nonlinear mechanical responses of polycrystalline materials, physically informed surrogate models have been developed as alternatives to direct full-field simulations.
 Among these approaches, the orientation-aware interaction-based deep material network (ODMN) has been proposed as an efficient and physically interpretable surrogate modeling framework~\cite{Wei01}.
-The ODMN extends the deep material network (DMN) architecture~\cite{liu2019deep,noels2022micromechanics,noels2022interaction} and explicitly incorporates crystallographic texture effects through a hierarchical reduced-order representation.
+The ODMN extends the deep material network (DMN) architecture~\cite{liu2019deep,noels2022micromechanics,noels2022interaction,wei2026dmn} and incorporates crystallographic texture effects through a hierarchical reduced-order representation.
 A distinctive feature of the ODMN is that its parameters can be trained using linear elastic homogenized responses, while remaining capable of extrapolating to nonlinear mechanical behavior during online prediction~\cite{liu2019deep,gajek2020micromechanics,noels2022micromechanics,wan2024decoding}.
 However, ODMN parameters are tied to individual microstructural realizations, limiting transferability across different textures.
-To address this issue, several studies have proposed interpolation- or learning-based strategies to generalize DMN parameters across microstructures~\cite{huang2022microstructure,jean2024graph,wu2026convolutional,WEI2025114397}.
+To address this issue, several studies have proposed interpolation- or learning-based strategies to generalize DMN parameters across microstructures~\cite{huang2022microstructure,jean2024graph,wu2026convolutional, WEI2025114397}.
 Nevertheless, extension of such approaches to three-dimensional polycrystalline microstructures, particularly for mapping learned representations to ODMN parameters, remains largely unexplored.